 When Chuck passed away later that year, friends held a memorial event in which, to honor Chuck, they all did his route as a group.
 To make it accessible for everyone attending and to fulfill Chuck’s final wish that one day the via ferrata would be safe enough for his wife to experience, the group installed a metal cable along the path at waist height so that, in addition to hand and feet holds, people would have something to hook a harness into.

 Now that Chuck’s legacy was an up-and-running via ferrata in Telluride, outdoor enthusiasts flocked to the unusual adventure, guide companies offered tours, and the 100% community-managed and funded route became one of Colorado’s most legendary treks.
-Everything was going great – that is, except for one little hiccup: the route was on state forest land and also ran through a couple private mining claims…and it had never been approved.
+Everything was going great – that is, except for one little hiccup: the route was on National Forest land and also ran through a couple private mining claims…and it had never been approved.

 When the Forest Service caught wind of this strange new route in 2013, they didn’t know what “box” to put it in.
 Was it a hike?
 Was it a climb?
 At the time, there were no other via ferratas on state land anywhere in the US, and due to worries about liability, there was talk of shutting it down.
 The via ferrata’s many vocal supports quickly squashed that silly notion, however, and it stayed open.
 After a couple of years of slow discussion, a new head park ranger took the position and was immediately in favor of figuring out how to get the route sanctioned.

 Together, the Forest Service and the community partnered to get their creation approved by creating their own set of standards to prove and uphold the safety of the via ferrata.
 Engineers assessed hand and feet holds, a geologist participated in a pull-test performed on the same type of rock in a nearby canyon, climbers mapped out holds, a local gear shop donated suspension bolts, and 480 volunteer hours were donated to update and overall fortify an already-safe trek.
-Anyone who loved the via ferrata (and there were many) found a way to contribute, and all of this was overseen by the Telluride Mountain Club – one of the main organizations that funnels donations and community support into the right avenues.
+Anyone who loved the via ferrata (and there were many) found a way to contribute, and was coordinated by the Telluride Mountain Club – one of the main organizations that funnels donations and community support into the right avenues.

-In a monumental moment in September 2018, the local branch of the Forest Service committed to promote sanctioning the route to their superiors in the State Forest Department in Denver after being taken on the route to examine all the updates and heartily approving.
+In a monumental moment in September 2018, the local branch of the Forest Service committed to promote sanctioning the route to their superiors in the National Forest Department in Denver after being taken on the route to examine all the updates and heartily approving.

 Now that indefinite access to Telluride’s via ferrata is imminent, you’re probably wondering if you need to get out there and try it.

-According to Todd Rutledge, director of the Telluride Mountain Club and professional mountain guide, the physical barrier to completing the via ferrata is not high, it is still not for everyone.
+According to Todd Rutledge, a director of the Telluride Mountain Club and professional mountain guide, the physical barrier to completing the via ferrata is not high, it is still not for everyone.
 With the hundreds of feet in drops and some parts of the trail where you are not connected being as narrow as 10-15 inches, it is not ideal for people with a paralyzing fear of heights.
 Luckily, for anyone who really wants to experience the trek, there are guides in Telluride who can turn a seemingly insurmountable challenge into an invigorating and empowering experience.

 If Telluride is too far from home for a fun weekend adventure, three businesses recently caught wind of the potential popularity of such an adventure and opened three new via ferratas around the state.